 All entities count from 1.
-This includes the use of 1 or 2 (row or column) for Type.
-A value of zero returned in Index means there is no matching item.
-The case-insensitive types will find the first match regardless of the case of cName or of the defined function.
+This includes the use of 1 or 2 (row or column) for type.
+A value of zero returned in p_index means there is no matching item.
+The case-insensitive types will find the first match regardless of the case of name or of the defined function.